muchemwal/pa-COVID-model-parameterization/README.md

 python Generate_mobility_matrix
 ```
 The script automatically caches the distances between regions, and the road intersection information.
-Since the shapefile should rarely be updated, you can usually run using the cached distances by using the `-d` flag:
+Since the shapefile should rarely be updated you can usually run using the cached distances by using the `-d` flag:
 ```bash
 python Generate_mobility_matrix -d
 ```